reysilvaa/vip-augmentai/README.md

 1. Download the installation script
 2. Make it executable
 3. Run the installation, which will download additional required scripts
+4. Prompt you if you want to run the database cleaning and telemetry ID modification scripts

 ### Repository Install